May 15th is International Kangaroo Cuddle Awareness day so there’s no better time to share some information on this great practise.

 A lot of babies seem to improve when they’re being held by their parents.
 They’ve been listening to these voices in the womb and even the smallest babies recognise their families, and babies who are happier tend to do better.
 It is also suggested that talking to your baby while kangaroo cuddling is especially good as the vibrations through your chest assist.

-For details of the history and the benefits of kangaroo cuddles, check out these links:
+For further details of the history and the benefits of kangaroo cuddles, check out these links: